 Occupying the voids between the solid particle, air makes about 25% of the volume of soil.
 From that air the plants will extract oxygen, nitrogen and carbon dioxide.
 The air will also contain the gasses of decomposition from the breakdown of the organic matter, methane among them.

 A second route of transport into the plants, water supplies hydrogen and oxygen, used in the plants respiration, but also carries minerals leached from the solid parts of the soil composition and from the constantly degrading organic components.
 Water typically occupies about 25% of a soil’s volume.

 The most basic building blocks, the minerals result from mountains eroding or sediments left from the early departed seas.
-Mountains that have shed material due to the freeze thaw cycle or from the grinding of the glaciers, create materials that can be deposited by a litany of methods, wind, erosion, gravity and glacial tillage.
+Mountains that have shed material due to the freeze thaw cycle or from the grinding of the glaciers create materials that can be deposited by a litany of methods, wind, erosion, gravity and glacial tillage.

 Oceans that previously occupied areas left huge amounts of settling minerals, minerals derived from decaying crustaceans and their excretions, concentrated by evaporation and deposited on the formerly ocean’s floor.
 Minerals make up about 45% of a soils volume.

-Putting the “good” in dirt, organic matter only makes up about 5% of a soil’s volume, but it is vital for supplying the bulk of carbon to all the plant life forms.
+Putting the “good” in the dirt, organic matter only makes up about 5% of a soil’s volume, but it is vital for supplying the bulk of carbon to all the plant life forms.
 Carbon puts the “organic” into us all.
 Much like water is the universal solvent, carbon is the universal solute, offering multiple binding sites for the other elements of life, hydrogen, nitrogen and oxygen.